asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Issue-Tracker-Workflow.md

----
+!!! note

-**Note:**  Issues should also have enough information for a developer to either reproduce the issue or determine where an issue exists (or both).
+    Issues should also have enough information for a developer to either reproduce the issue or determine where an issue exists (or both).
 If this is not the case then the issue should be moved to 'Waiting for Feedback' with the appropriate information requested.
 See [Asterisk Issue Guidelines](/Asterisk-Community/Asterisk-Issue-Guidelines) for more information on what an issue should have before it is accepted.

----
+[//]: # (end-note)

 3. If a patch has been created for the issue, it is acceptable to modify the summary with the text "[patch]" to indicate that a patch is available for the issue.
 If a patch has been included with the issue, it should be submitted for [Code Review](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review) on [Gerrit](https://gerrit.asterisk.org).
 4. The next step is to determine whether the report is about a bug or a submission of a new feature:
 	* BUG: A bug should be moved into the **Open** status by clicking *Acknowledge* if enough information has been provided by the reporter to either reproduce the issue or clearly see where an issue may lie.
 The bug may also be assigned to a developer for the creation of the initial patch, or review of the issue.